linnajlin/linnajlin/README.md

 # Good day 🐾
-I'm Linna— a Literature gratduated and now I'm transitioning into tech field to become a QA tester.
+I'm Linna— a Literature gratduated and now I'm transitioning into tech field to become a QA.

 # What's I'm doing now 🖥️
 I'm currnetly doing an internship in software testing, learning the workflow and growing my skills step by step.